Skenvy/Collatz/python/devlog.md

   username = __token__
   password = <test-pypi-token>
 ```
+## "Local" version vs primary version used on GH runner.
+My `python --version` is `3.8.10` locally, and picking a version you know you're using as the one to run things in in the pipelines can be helpful in minimising the potential for unforeseeable issues, but [this](https://raw.githubusercontent.com/actions/python-versions/main/versions-manifest.json) is a list of python versions the installer action can accept. `3.8.10` doesn't have an ubuntu `22.04` release.
+The closest version available to the runner is `3.8.12`.
 ## Linting
 We can lint with [pylama](https://github.com/klen/pylama), which wraps multiple other linters.
 Re can generate pylint rc file with `pylint --generate-rcfile > .pylintrc`.
 For more details on configuring pylint see [this SO answer](https://stackoverflow.com/a/70110825/9960809) ([pylint docs](https://docs.pylint.org/), [codes](https://docs.pylint.org/features.html) and [pylintrc](https://github.com/pylint-dev/pylint/blob/main/pylintrc)).
 Configuring pyflakes is annoying.
 It reports;
 ```